-Members of the committees shall serve a term of three years and may be reappointed by the Chairperson to serve for one additional term.
+Members of the committees shall serve a term of three (3) years and may be reappointed by the Chairperson to serve for one additional term.

-The majority of members of each committee shall be Active Members of the Affiliate, but it may include active, associate and student members.
+A committee may include active, associate, and student members.
+However, the majority of members of each committee shall be active members of the Affiliate.

 Section B. Task Forces